TechsCode-Team/UltraRegionsWiki/installation/server.md

 You should now be able to do `/uregions` to open the GUI.

-If you see a gui, that means you are good to go !
+If you see a gui, that means you are good to go!